Sustainability certifications are labels that show a product, service, or company meets certain environmental, social, or non-toxic standards.

 Relates to: Products designed to reduce exposure to indoor asthma and allergy triggers

-Requirements: Products must undergo rigorous testing to meet standards set by the Asthma & Allergy Friendly® Certification Program.
+What are the Requirements: Products must undergo rigorous testing to meet standards set by the Asthma & Allergy Friendly® Certification Program.
 This includes evaluations for chemical emissions, allergen retention, and the ability to withstand cleaning processes.
 Only products that pass all required tests receive the certification.

-Description: The Certified Asthma & Allergy Friendly® mark indicates that a product has been scientifically tested and proven to be more suitable for individuals with asthma and allergies.
+What does it mean: The Certified Asthma & Allergy Friendly® mark indicates that a product has been scientifically tested and proven to be more suitable for individuals with asthma and allergies.
 The process involves independent testing by certified laboratories to ensure that products meet strict criteria to improve indoor air quality and reduce exposure to allergens.

 Link: Asthma & Allergy Friendly® Certification Program